TableCheck-Labs/software-engineering-career-ladder/README.md

 - The “how” of building solutions.
 - Awareness of industry trends.
 - Ability to learn new technologies, codebases and stacks.
-- Comprehension of our technical systems.
-- Understanding of our systems e2e in production beyond the confines of your local environment.
+- Holistic comprehension of the company's entire tech stack.

 ### Strength — Delivery :muscle:

-- Decision-making.
+- Confidence and decision-making.
 - First principles thinking.
 - Efficiency and productivity.
 - Urgency and velocity.